Performance Based Payments - Guide Book & Analysis Tool

 - Establishing PBP Event Values

 The amount and timing of contract financing has a direct impact on the cost to the Government and the financial outcome to the contractor as measured by the Internal Rate of Return (IRR) and Net Present Value (NPV) of the contract cash flows.
-The purpose of this tool is to demonstrate the financial impact to both the Government and the Contractor of using Performance Based Payments (PBPs) versus Customary Progress Payments.
+The purpose of this tool is to demonstrate the financial impact to both the Government and the contractor of using PBPs versus customary progress payments.

 PBPs offer a unique opportunity for a real "Win-Win" financial arrangement for the Government and the contractor.
 This opportunity presents itself due to the Government and the contractor having differing views of the time-value of money.
 The "Win" for the contractor is better cash flow resulting in a more favorable financial outcome as measured by the IRR and NPV of the cash flows at a reduced contract price.